saimeister/Carta/README.md

 5. Running the image as a docker container
 	a. docker run -d -p 8080:8080 carta_image
 	(use -d to run in detach mode, also replace carta_image with the tag you used in step 4.a)
+6. Now you can access the data either through your browser: http://localhost:8080 or through terminal using "curl http://localhost:8080"